MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]

-On the most common pages, like **Customers**, **Contacts**, ans **Items**, you can choose between two search methods by selecting the down arrow head in the **Search** box: **Use modern search** and **Use legacy search**
+On the most common pages, like **Customers**, **Contacts**, and **Items**, you can choose between two search methods by selecting the down arrow head in the **Search** box: **Use modern search** and **Use legacy search**

 ![Show search box options for modern and legacy search](media/ui-search/search-modern-legacy-options.png)

-Legacy search is the older search method, which is the only method available in Business Central 2024 relase wave 1 and earlier.
+Legacy search is the older search method, which is the only method available in Business Central 2024 release wave 1 and earlier.
 Modern search is a newer faster and more flexible search method.

-One of the main differences between the two methods is that the legacy search finds only exact text matches, while modern search finds .
-For example, consider the item named **LONDON Swivel Chair** in the CRONUS demonstration company.
-If you use the legacy search and enter *London chair*, it won't find anything because there’s no exact match.
-However, if the using the modern search for the same query readily finds the item.
+One of the main differences between the two methods is that the legacy search finds only records that contain the exact search words in order you enter them.
+The modern search finds any records that contain the exact or approximate search words, regardless of the entered order.
+For example, consider the item named **LONDON Swivel Chair, blue** in the CRONUS demonstration company.
+If you use the legacy search to search for `London chair`, it won't find anything because there's no exact match.
+However, if you do the same search using modern search, it finds the item because it matched the word "London" and "chair".

-The modern search also allows users to enclose search terms in quotes to narrow the results, similar to popular search engines.
-For example, using the CRONUS demonstration data again:

-- The search term *blue chair* returns all items that match both the words "blue" and “chair”.
+As another example, suppose you want to find all blue chairs.
+Using the legacy search, you have to search for `chairs, blue`.
+With modern search, you can use `blue chair` or `chair blue`.
-- The search term *"blue chair"*  returns no results because the item descriptions in the demonstration data are listed as “chair, blue” (which is similar to the legacy search experience).
+Modern search also lets you enclose search word in quotes to narrow the results, similar to popular search engines.
+The search words `"blue chair"` returns no results because the item descriptions in the demonstration data are listed as "chair, blue", which is similar to the legacy search experience.

 > [!NOTE]
 > - Modern search only searches columns that are designed for modern search, as determined by the developer.
 If you're having trouble finding data that you know exists, try using the legacy search.